T1taniumF0rge-Industries-Inc/Software/CONTRIBUTING.md

 ### Planned modes:

-1 - 5th November 2025 → 10th November 2025 - Repository will go to **Offline** mode due to maintainers leave for personal reasons.

-2 - 20th December 2025 → 30th December 2025 - Repository will go to **Offline** mode due to Christmas Holidays
+1 - 20th December 2025 → 30th December 2025 - Repository will go to **Offline** mode due to Christmas Holidays

-3 - 15th May 2026 → 14th July 2026 - Repository will go in **Hibernation** mode due to maintainers leave for personal reasons
+2 - 15th May 2026 → 14th July 2026 - Repository will go in **Hibernation** mode due to maintainers leave for personal reasons

 Thank you for your understanding, and we apologise for any inconveniences.